aws-notes/SC-400/03-Create and manage sensitive information types.md

 Maximum number of distinct regexes per SIT	| 20 Maximum size of a keyword dictionary (post compression)	| 1MB (~1,000,000 characters) Maximum number of keyword dictionary based SITs in a tenant	| 50

+### Fundamental parts of a sensitive information type
+* **Name:** A descriptive name that identifies the sensitive information type.
+* **Description**
+* **Pattern:** specific characteristics or criteria that indicate the presence of sensitive information.
+  * **Primary element** – regular expression, checksum validation, a keyword list, a keyword dictionary, or a function.
+  * **Supporting element** – an element that acts as supporting evidence that help in increasing the confidence of the match.
+Regular expression with or without a checksum validation, keyword list, keyword dictionary.
+  * **Confidence Level** - confidence levels (high, medium, low) reflect how much supporting evidence is detected along with the primary element.
+  * **Proximity** – the number of characters between the primary and supporting elements.

+### Create a custom sensitive information type
+* **Identify your data:** Understand what unique data needs protection.
+* **Access the Microsoft Purview compliance portal:** Use the Microsoft Purview compliance portal to create SITs.
+* **Define your SIT:** Choose to start from scratch or modify an existing SIT.
+Include patterns like regular expressions and keyword lists that match your data.
+* **Test your SIT:** Run simulations to ensure your SIT accurately identifies the intended data.
+* **Deploy and monitor:** Implement your SIT in data loss prevention policies and monitor its efficacy.

+## Describe custom sensitive information types with exact data match
+Fingerprinting - Exact data match (EDM) allows you to create a sensitive information type (SIT) that uses exact data values for identifying and protecting sensitive information.
+With EDM, you can ensure your SIT
+* **Is easily** updated: Quickly adapt to changes in your sensitive data.
+* **Reduces false positives:** Accurately identify the correct information, minimizing mistakes.
+* **Fits structured data:** Works well with organized data sets.
+* **Ensures privacy:** Keeps sensitive data secure and private, even from Microsoft.
+* **Integrates across services:** Functions with a range of Microsoft cloud services for better data governance.

+create custom sensitive types that match exact values from a database, which can hold up to 100 million rows of data. refreshed daily can have DLP policy for Microsoft Purview Data Loss Prevention policies or Microsoft Cloud App Security file policies.

+### What's different in an EDM SIT
+**Schema**
+* The name of the schema, later referred to as the DataStore.
+* The field names that your sensitive information source table contains.
+Each schema field corresponds directly to a column in your table.
+* Which fields are searchable.
+* A configurable match, which is an adjustable parameter for refining your search, like ignoring case sensitivity or punctuation in the data you're searching for.

+**Sensitive information source table**
+The sensitive information source table contains the values that the EDM SIT looks for.
+It contains:
+* Column headers represent the field names.
+* Rows correspond to individual records.
+* Each cell holds the specific value for its record and field.

+**Rule package**
+Every SIT has a rule package.
+You use the rule package in an EDM SIT to define:
+* **Matches** specify the field used as the primary element for exact lookups.
+It can be a regular expression with or without a checksum validation, a keyword list, a keyword dictionary, or a function.
+* **Classification** determines the specific sensitive information type match criteria that triggers a search using EDM.
+* **Supporting elements** are extra pieces of data that, when found near the primary data, can be a regular expression with or without a checksum validation, keyword list, or a keyword dictionary
+* **Confidence** high to low, based on the amount of supporting evidence found with the primary element.
+* **Proximity** refers to the distance, in characters, between the primary and supporting elements.

+**You supply your own schema and data**
+ You encrypt them via a hash function that includes a randomly generated or self-supplied salt value.
+Only the hashed values are uploaded to the service, so your sensitive data is never in the open.

+**Primary and secondary support elements - EDM SITs**
+* **Primary** - specific information you're looking to identify - email, name, DOB
+* **secondary** - Secondary elements reinforce the identification of the primary element as sensitive. keywords, keyword lists

+**How matching works**
+comparison is done by comparing one-way cryptographic hashes against the sensitive information source table

+Create an EDM-based SIT
+* **Simplified workflow:** The creation of schemas and SITs is now a unified process, reducing steps and providing clear directions for mapping data elements to the system’s predefined SITs.
+This integrated approach also automatically sets the appropriate confidence levels for the detection rules, making the setup faster and more user-friendly.
+* **Automated schema and SIT creation:** By uploading a non-sensitive sample data file, the system can auto-generate a schema, then suggest the best SITs to link with your primary data fields.
+This automation eliminates the need to manually input schema details and helps ensure that the SITs are correctly matched, leading to more accurate data protection.
+* **Additional guardrails to ensure better performance:** The new system alerts you when a primary field is connected to a SIT that's too broad.
+This measure helps avoid potentially irrelevant matches that could slow down the process.
+These proactive notifications are designed to help maintain optimal system performance by steering you away from configurations that might lead to inefficiencies or errors in data matching.